mastbaum/sxmc/README.md

 Documentation
 -------------
 The code is fully documented for Doxygen.
-To build HTML and LaTeX documentation, run
+To view HTML documentation online, see [here](http://mastbaum.github.io/sxmc/doc/html).
+To build HTML and LaTeX documentation yourself, run

     $ make doc